-The Construction Contracts Act 2013 (The Act) applies to most types of construction contracts entered into after the 25th July 2016.
-Most notably the Act applies to Construction Contracts for works or advices relating to Construction, Alteration, Repair, Scaffolding and Painting.
+The Construction Contracts Act 2013 (The Act) applies to most types of construction contracts entered into after the 25th of July 2016.
+Most notably the Act applies to Construction Contracts for works or advice relating to Construction, Alteration, Repair, Scaffolding and Painting.

 The objective of the Act is to regulate payments in respect of Construction Contracts with a particular focus on the timing of payments.

 Contracts that are governed by the Act must set out the following;-

 - The amount of each interim and final payment and how such payment is calculated.

 - The date each payment falls due and how this date is determined.

 - The time between the payment claim date and the payment due date.

 - Parties to Construction Contracts are prohibited from withholding payments that are due unless they have responded within 21 days of the payment claim date.

 - Work can be suspended by a party to a Construction Contract until payment is made in full.

 It is therefore apparent that the provisions for the timing of payments exist to protect subcontractors and the Act sets out that the date when payment falls due cannot be later than 30 days after the payment claim date.